juneadam/juneadam/README.md

 ## 🌱 I’m currently learning ...
   - React.js and TailwindCSS - I'm loving both
+  - Accessibility + WCAG best practices - making sure software and web sites are accessible as possible is important to me

 ## 👯 I’m looking to collaborate on ...
   - Freelance website and software development work